Definition of tulip

 : any of a genus (Tulipa) of Eurasian bulbous herbs of the lily family that have linear or broadly lanceolate leaves and are widely grown for their showy flowers; also : the flower or bulb of a tulip

-Origin of TULIP
+Origin and Etymology of tulip

 New Latin tulipa, from Turkish tülbent turban — more at turban

 First Known Use: 1578

-Seen & Heard
+Seen and Heard